As seasoned gamers, we don't mess about! Playing and writing are our absolute passions!

 4. Quake III / Quake Live

 This is a monumental game.
 This game paved the way for shooters to come for years.
 If you don't go into this game on your toes, the other players will slap you silly.

 Quake III has some of the fastest-paced shooting action you're going to get in any game.
 It's a true 'no-nonsense' kind of game where you won't be able to cheese your way to victory - if a player is more skilled than you in this game, they WILL win.

 Featuring an array of weapons to decimate your enemies such as gauntlets, rocket launchers and the fabled B.F.G.
 (Google it), this is one of the most satisfying, addicting games I have ever played, and with there still being a huge player base for this game the best players won't make it easy for you to climb the leaderboards.

 This game was one of the first few games to have an E-sports scene with pro players, tournaments and cash prizes.

 Similarly to Age of Empires 2, Quake 3 was remastered and rebooted under the new name of Quake Live in 2010 refreshing the player base even further, adding new maps, weapons and again, giving us a whole bunch of new HD textures.

 In 2000, Diablo 2 blew up the ARP/RPG world.
 This is one of the games that made Blizzard the titan of a games company they are today.

-A classic top down RPG style hack and slash with an in-depth leveling system, huge maps, an array of armor/weaponry and no shortage of waves of undead armies to destroy.
+It's a classic top-down RPG-style hack and slash with an in-depth leveling system, huge maps, an array of armor/weaponry and no shortage of waves of undead armies to destroy.